 Please contact Admissions by telephone on 01204 903903 or email firstname.lastname@example.org

 Tel: 01204 903903

-Lectures will be used to introduce the core course content, while practical laboratory sessions will give you practical experience and help consolidate your learning.
-Tutorials will allow you to ask any questions you have to ensure you understand the topics covered in lectures and laboratory sessions.
-We use case studies and practical scenarios as a means to help you learn to apply academic theory to real-life practical scenarios, allowing you to gain insights into software engineering in industrial environments.
+Lectures introduce the core course content, while practical laboratory sessions offer practical experience and help consolidate your learning.
+Tutorials allow you to ask any questions to ensure you understand the topics covered in lectures and laboratory sessions.
+We use case studies and practical scenarios to help you learn to apply academic theory to real-life problems, allowing you to gain insights into software engineering in industrial environments.

-Guest lectures/presentations by a variety of visiting speakers from relevant employment areas will offer you the chance to further develop your knowledge and understanding.
+Guest lectures/presentations by a variety of visiting speakers from relevant employment areas offer you the chance to develop your knowledge and understanding further.

-In terms of assessment, you can expect time-constrained exams and coursework, such as essays, reports, presentations, portfolios, and others.
+Regarding assessment, you can expect time-constrained exams and coursework, such as essays, reports, presentations, and portfolios.
 These contribute to your final marks and allow you to demonstrate that you've met the learning outcomes for the course.

-We also use other forms of assessment to help you learn, provide you with feedback and inform your development, though these do not count towards your final marks.
+We also use other assessment forms to help you learn, provide feedback, and inform your development, though these do not count towards your final marks.
 For instance, you might be asked to complete quizzes or undertake programming exercises.
 You'll also receive feedback on assessment drafts.
-These will help to identify any areas that would benefit from extra attention on your part, or where you need extra support from your tutor.
+These will help identify any areas that would benefit from extra attention on your part or where you need additional support from your tutor.